Academic Fee Waiver Information

 Zion National Park, Springdale, UT 84767

-All applications must be received more than two weeks prior to your anticipated trip.
+All applications must be received more than 30 days prior to your anticipated trip.

 Fee Waiver Requirements, Application and Instructions